-Third, RBI will screen contributions to ensure that they are neither excessive nor from prohibited sources.
-Each registered user wishing to make a contribution to a political committee through RBI's platform will be required to affirm that the user is making contributions from the user's own, permissible funds; to attest to statements verifying the user's eligibility under federal law to make contributions;23 and be limited to making contributions through RBI's platform that do not exceed in the aggregate \$200 per year.24 In addition, RBI will forward all necessary information regarding the contributions and user identification to the recipient political committees.25

-Thus, RBI will act as a commercial vendor in providing the proposed services to political committees and will forward contributions as required.
-Accordingly, the Commission concludes that RBI may transfer some or all of a user's rebates to a Committee as directed by the user without providing a contribution to the recipient political committee.

-2. Must RBI file any reports with the Federal Election Commission based on the proposed activities?

-No, RBI is not required to file any reports with the Commission as a result of the activities it proposes.

-The Act and Commission regulations require certain persons to file reports with the Commission.
-Potentially relevant here are the reporting requirements that apply to political committees, 26 persons who make independent expenditures or electioneering communications, and intermediaries or conduits of earmarked contributions.
-A "political committee" includes any group of persons that receives contributions or makes expenditures in excess of \$1,000 and has as its major purpose the election or defeat of a clearly identified federal candidate.27
+- 1 verifying the user's eligibility under federal law to make contributions;23 and be limited - 2 to making contributions through RBI's platform that do not exceed in the aggregate \$200 - 3 per year.24 In addition, RBI will forward all necessary information regarding the - 4 contributions and user identification to the recipient political committees.25 - 5 Thus, RBI will act as a commercial vendor in providing the proposed services to - 6 political committees and will forward contributions as required.
+Accordingly, the - 7 Commission concludes that RBI may transfer some or all of a user's rebates to a - 8 Committee as directed by the user without providing a contribution to the recipient - 9 political committee. - 10 2.
+Must RBI file any reports with the Federal Election Commission based on - 11 the proposed activities? - No, RBI is not required to file any reports with the Commission as a result of the - 13 activities it proposes. - 14 The Act and Commission regulations require certain persons to file reports with - 15 the Commission.
+Potentially relevant here are the reporting requirements that apply to - political committees, 26 persons who make independent expenditures or electioneering - 17 communications, and intermediaries or conduits of earmarked contributions.
+A "political

-As described in its request, RBI proposes to continue to derive its revenue from merchants' incentive payments and from users' earned rebates.
-Neither of these forms of revenue constitutes a "contribution."
-Further, there is no indication that RBI's proposal will